limjiaxiang/panpy-ml/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) file for more information.